194 restore 6 minutes

 Beaches of La Couarde sur Mer

-La Couarde sur Mer lies on the south coast of the Ile de Ré, opposite the village of Saint Martin de Ré.
-It boasts 5 km of coastline, formed by long sandy beaches.
-Sheltered by dunes, pines and tamarinds, these stretches of sand are simply divine.
-It is one of the archipelago’s main seaside destinations.
+La Couarde-sur-Mer is located on the southern coast of Île de Ré, across from the village of Saint-Martin-de-Ré.
+It boasts 5 km of coastline, consisting of long beaches of fine sand.
+Sheltered by dunes, pine trees, and tamarisk trees, these stretches of sand are simply divine.
+It is one of the archipelago’s top beach destinations.

-The Pergola beach, a renowned surfing spot on the Ile de Ré, is a meeting place for surfing enthusiasts.
-But it’s also an ideal spot for a family swim.
-Relaxation, fun and water sports are on the agenda.
+Pergola Beach, a renowned surfing spot on Île de Ré, is a gathering place for surfing enthusiasts and aficionados.
+But it’s also an ideal spot for family swimming.
+Relaxation, fun, and water sports are on the agenda.

-Peu Bernard beach lies between sea and forest, and is ideal for swimming.
-To reach the beaches, follow the coastal paths along the dunes and admire the remarkable views.
+Peu Bernard Beach is located between the sea and the forest and is perfect for swimming.
+To reach the beaches, follow the coastal trails through the dunes while taking in the remarkable views.

-The Prises beach is a paradise for board sports near our Ile de Ré campsite.
-Sailing, stand-up paddle and kitesurfing schools are available nearby for beginners and enthusiasts alike.
+Les Prises Beach is a paradise for board sports near our campsite on the Île de Ré.
+Sailing, stand-up paddleboarding, and kitesurfing schools are available nearby for beginners and enthusiasts of these water sports.

 Beach in Saint Martin de Ré